philbuchanan/Accordion-Shortcodes/readme.txt

 Changing the look and feel of the plugin requires you to be comfortable with editing your themes stylesheet.
 If you are familier with that process, you can add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to make the accordion look the way you want.

-== Screenshots ==

-1. The shortcodes in the editor
-2. The accordion on the live site (note that CSS has been added to the themes stylesheet)

 == Other Notes ==

 = Sample CSS =